Why is this medication prescribed?

-- tell your doctor and pharmacist if you are allergic to pantoprazole, dexlansoprazole (Dexilant), esomeprazole (Nexium, in Vimovo), lansoprazole (Prevacid, in Prevpac), omeprazole (Prilosec, in Zegerid), rabeprazole (AcipHex), any other medications, or any of the ingredients in pantoprazole injection.
+- tell your doctor and pharmacist if you are allergic to pantoprazole, dexlansoprazole (Dexilant), esomeprazole (Nexium, in Vimovo), lansoprazole (Prevacid), omeprazole (Prilosec, in Talicia, in Zegerid), rabeprazole (AcipHex), any other medications, or any of the ingredients in pantoprazole injection.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had a low level of zinc or magnesium in your body, osteoporosis (a condition in which the bones become thin and weak and break easily), or an autoimmune disease (condition that develops when the immune system attacks healthy cells in the body by mistake) such as systemic lupus erythematosus.
+- tell your doctor if you have or have ever had a low level of zinc, magnesium, or calcium in your body; osteoporosis (a condition in which the bones become thin and weak and break easily); or an autoimmune disease (condition that develops when the immune system attacks healthy cells in the body by mistake) such as systemic lupus erythematosus.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while receiving pantoprazole injection, call your doctor.

 What special dietary instructions should I follow?

 Your doctor may tell you to take zinc supplements during your treatment.

 What side effects can this medication cause?

 Pantoprazole injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: